iterative/mlem.ai/content/docs/user-guide/remote-projects.md

 MLEM can also be used with any cloud/remote supported by [fsspec](https://filesystem-spec.readthedocs.io/en/latest/api.html#built-in-implementations), e.g. s3.
-This is useful in scenarios where one may want to store objects in some remote location without the need to version them.
+This is useful in scenarios where objects are stored in a remote location without the need to version them (otherwise we strongly recommend to use [DVC](https://dvc.org/doc/use-cases/versioning-data-and-model-files))

 To do so, one can use paths with the corresponding file system protocol & path such as `s3://<bucket>/`